Sukuk: Turkey

 Turkey issued its debut sukuk in October 2012.
-The October 2012 issuance was a double issuance, with one being in US Dollars (issued on 10 October 2012 for $1.5B), and one being in Turkish Lira (issued on 2 October 2012 for 1.62LRY).
-According to data from Sukuk.com, the US Dollars issuance was oversubscribed and was initially planned to be for $1 billion, but because of strong demand from the Middle East it was increased to $1.5 billion.
+The October 2012 issuance was a double issuance, with one being in US dollars (issued on 10 October 2012 for $1.5B), and one being in Turkish lira (issued on 2 October 2012 for 1.62LRY).
+According to data from Sukuk.com, the US dollars issuance was oversubscribed and was initially planned to be for $1 billion, but because of strong demand from the Middle East it was increased to $1.5 billion.

-Turkey returned to the Sukuk market in October 2013 with a $1.25B issuance.
+Turkey returned to the sukuk market in October 2013 with a $1.25B issuance.

 United Arab Emirates

 As of January 2015, NASDAQ Dubai has listed 18 sukuk valued at a total $24 billion.
 The latest of these is Fly Dubai.
-The UAE has also attracted Western investment in the form of GE, which sold a 5-year, $500 million sukuk in 2009, and investment banker Goldman Sachs, which became first conventional U.S. bank to issue sukuk in 2014.
+The UAE has also attracted Western investment in the form of GE, which sold a 5-year, $500 million sukuk in 2009, and investment banker Goldman Sachs, which became the first conventional U.S. bank to issue sukuk in 2014.

 United Kingdom

 On 25 June 2014, HM Treasury became the first country outside of the Islamic world to issue a sukuk.
 This £200 million issue was 11.5 times oversubscribed and was priced at the same level as the equivalent UK Gilts (UK government bonds) at 2.036% pa.
-The Sukuk was linked to the rental income of UK government property.
+The sukuk was linked to the rental income of UK government property.

 Hong Kong

-Hong Kong has issued two sovereign Sukuk as of middle of 2015.
-It issued its first issuance consisting of a 5-year $1 billion Ijara Sukuk in September 2014 offering a profit rate of 2.005%.
-It issued its second sovereign Sukuk in June 2015 also for $1 billion with a 5-year maturity which used an innovative Wakala structure offering a profit rate of 1.894%.
+Hong Kong has issued two sovereign sukuk as of the middle of 2015.
+It issued its first sukuk, a 5-year $1 billion ijarah sukuk, in September 2014, offering a profit rate of 2.005%.
+It issued its second sovereign sukuk in June 2015, also for $1 billion, with a 5-year maturity which used an innovative wakala structure offering a profit rate of 1.894%.